arnauguadall/rick-morty/README.md

 I enjoyed very much the backend side, I don't have professional experience in the backend side but it was really fun trying to understand how the backend world works (or at least a little bit) and I hope I can learn a lot more in the company.

-I would like to do the Login and returning a token for the user validation and also include all the data inside the DB and consume it directly from there.
+The things I would improve if I had more time would be do the Login and returning a token for the user validation and also include all the data inside the DB and consume it directly from there.

 The developer who will evaluate this challenge won't be able to see if the user is created since I used a remote db with mongodb Atlas.
-But I can share this picture.
+But I can share this picture. (the password should be hashed, but I ran out of time).

 ![alt text](server/assets/user-creation.png)

-I would love to talk about this challenge in the next phase, then I can show you live the database if you are interested :)
+I would love to talk about this challenge in the next phase, then I can show you live the small database with the user creation example if you are interested :)

 ---